Sats-Terminal/spark-bridge-backend/docs/schemes_described.md

     * Embeds the DepositProof in an auxiliary field.
     * Is signed with σ under PKᴳ.

-4) Spark operators validate the aggregate signature and bridge rules, then includes the Mint TTXO in the next Spark block.
+4) Spark operators validate the aggregate signature and bridge rules, then broadcasts the Mint transaction in Spark.

-5) User’s Spark wallet: Detects the new block and displays the newly minted wRunes tokens.
+5) User’s Spark wallet: Detects the new transaction and displays the newly minted wRunes tokens.
 The deposit is complete; the Bitcoin vault balance has increased by the same amount now present on Spark.

 ---